 a) Academic proficiency

-- High School Applicants are evaluated using GPA, class rank, strength of schedule (i.e., honors, Advanced Placement courses) and academic programs such as the International Baccalaureate program.
+- High School Applicants are evaluated using GPA, class rank, the strength of schedule (i.e., honors, Advanced Placement courses), and academic programs such as the International Baccalaureate program.

 - College Students are evaluated using high school/college GPA and the number of college terms completed.

-d) Two references (at least one providing non-academic insight on applicant)
+d) Three references (at least one providing non-academic insight on applicant).

 Selection of Spouse Dolphin Scholars is determined by evaluating the following criteria: